 The show has the same problem as a lot of anime comedies seem to have these days: it gives the characters one or two personality traits and bases all of its jokes around them.
 I certainly don't watch comedy shows expecting deep, three-dimensional characterization, but come on.
 If the characters are merely one-trick ponies with only one gimmick to their name and nothing more, it gets stale quick.

 At first, the show is serviceable enough at what it does.
 A somewhat average character-driven comedy.
-They have an okay rythm going, introducing the characters and establishing their personality.
+It has an okay rythm going, introducing the characters and establishing their personality.
+It's mediocre, but it has potential.
 At this point, in any other show, I'd expect them to step up their game and add more variety.
 But this is where it remains for the entire duration.
 It remains perpetually in its safe spot, never attempting anything new or put any new twists on anything.
 Same static characters, same changeless interactions, same unvarying punchlines.
 That is just lazy, lazy writing.

-Every single joke that ever gets made in this show always boils down to the exact same punchlines: Nozaki is oblivious; Chiyo thinks a moment with Nozaki is going to turn out romantic, and then it turns out the opposite; Mikoshiba gets embarassed; Seo is rude without realizing it; Kashima is flirtatious towards other girls, which Hori beats her up for; Wakamatsu dislikes Seo but loves someone called Lorelei, whom he doesn't realize is the same person; etc.
+Every single joke that ever gets made in this show always boils down to the exact same punchlines: Nozaki is oblivious; Chiyo thinks a moment with Nozaki is going to turn out romantic, and then it turns out the opposite; Mikoshiba is feminine and gets embarrassed; Seo is rude; Kashima is flirtatious towards other girls, which Hori beats her up for; Wakamatsu dislikes Seo but loves someone called Lorelei, whom he doesn't realize is the same person; etc.

 In other words, they're not so much characters as much as they are running gags.
 But even running gags require variations in order to stay fresh, which doesn't happen with the characters in this show.
 Much like how a harem show has characters that can barely even be called that, made to fit into a specific character archetype, the only novelty in the show comes from introducing new characters that also fit into one character archetype.
 And much like the very same harem shows, after the show has ceased to introduce new characters and has already beaten all of their gimmicks into the ground, the show has nothing to offer.